ktzar/vim_workshop/README.md

 # vim_workshop
-Files for the VIM workshop organised at Vodafone
+Files for the VIM workshop organised at Vodafone.

+The files are just examples to try different commands in Vim.